jumidev/terraform-modules-auto-azurerm/compute/snapshot/README.md

 }

 inputs = {
-   name = "name of snapshot"
+   name = "Specifies the name of the Snapshot resource"
    resource_group_name = "${resource_group}"
    location = "${location}"
-   create_option = "create_option of snapshot"
+   create_option = "Indicates how the snapshot is to be created"
 }

 tfstate_store = {